-Always remember to bargain for items in markets and on the street.
-It is very rare that the seller expects you to accept the first price that they offer, even it is just a couple of dollars you are trying to bargain down.
+Always remember to bargain for items in markets (especially clothes) and on the street (even those with price tags).
+In reality, it is very rare that the seller expects you to accept the first price that they offer, even if it is just a couple of dollars you are trying to bargain down.

 The most common outlet in Vietnam is the two-pronged “European” style (220V), which requires two straight, parallel prongs, unlike the three-pronged UK plug.

 Make sure you bring an adapter if you bring electric appliances under 220V (eg: 110V).

 You can see which foreign plugs you will be able to use in Vietnam right here.

 To get an authentic Vietnamese experience, why not choose a home-stay?
 If you fancy mountains and villages like Sapa in the North, then you cannot miss this experience.

 It is very different from the usual bed and breakfast that you know from all around the world.
 The owner would be a local family, and you will be able to enjoy their normal life and everyday food.
 Here you will find a large room for sleeping with other travelers.
 Mattresses, a duvet, and mosquito are of course available.